Loma Plata

-Loma Plata is a city in the district (distrito) of Department of Boquerón, Paraguay.
+Loma Plata is a city in the district (distrito) of the Department of Boquerón, Paraguay.
 It is located 407km from Asunción by a paved detour of 22km from the Ruta Transchaco.
 It is the main town of the Menno Colony, one of the Mennonite colonies of the Paraguayan Chaco.

 Climate

-The temperature in summer reaches up to 44°C and can reach 0°C in winter.
-The average temperature is 26°C. The rainy season is December through March.
+The temperature in summer reaches up to 44°C and can drop to 0°C in winter.
+The average temperature is 26°C. The rainy season is from December through March.

 History

-After Russia introduced the general conscription in 1874, about a third of the Russian Mennonites migrated to the US and Canada, as Mennonite churches have a tradition of non-violence.
-The members of the Colonia Menno (of which Loma Plata is the current largest town and administrative centre), settled first in Canada until a universal, compulsory, secular education was implemented in 1917 that required the use of the English language.
+After Russia introduced general conscription in 1874, about a third of the Russian Mennonites migrated to the US and Canada, as Mennonite churches have a tradition of non-violence.
+The members of the Colonia Menno (of which Loma Plata is the current largest town and administrative center), settled first in Canada until a universal, compulsory, secular education was implemented in 1917 that required the use of the English language.
 Conservative Mennonites saw this as a threat to the religious basis of their community.
-In 1927, 1,743 pioneers came from Canada to Paraguay and turned the arid Chaco into fertile farmland.
+In 1927, 1,743 pioneers came from Canada to Paraguay, turning the arid Chaco into fertile farmland.
 It was the first Mennonite colony in the region.
-Some years later, more Mennonite immigrants arrived in the Chaco area from Germany and Russia and founded the Fernheim (1930) and Neuland (1947) colonies.
+Some years later, more Mennonite immigrants from Germany and Russia arrived in the Chaco area and founded the Fernheim (1930) and Neuland (1947) colonies.

 The Mennonites' arrival was not properly prepared for by the Casado complex; the land had not been surveyed, no railroad had been constructed in the settlement location, and settlement was delayed by 16 months during which the Mennonites stayed in Puerto Casado.

-With no railway, the settlers travelled with oxen carts through underdeveloped roads.
+With no railway, the settlers traveled with oxen carts through underdeveloped roads.
 The gradual move to the settlement area started in April 1928.
-Initially some families lived in wilderness camps, while many still lived in Puerto Casado.
+Initially, some families lived in wilderness camps, while many still lived in Puerto Casado.
 Many became sick due to the lack of medical care, whereof 121 died, 75 of them being children under 14 years.
 Some 60 families returned to Canada.
-Eventually they formed 14 villages.
+Eventually, they formed 14 villages.
 Over time, infrastructure was built alongside houses such as schools and churches.
 Today, the Menno Colony has about 9,000 descendants of the approximately 1,200 settlers, and a multicultural demographic including Mennonites, indigenous Paraguayans, Latin Paraguayans, and other smaller groups.

-In 1937, Loma Plata emerged as the colony center and a colony office was built (currently the Post office).
+In 1937, Loma Plata emerged as the colony center, and a colony office was built (currently the Post office).
 Loma Plata is a Spanish name.
 Some settlers rejected it and petitioned for a German name.
 Loma Plata was unofficially renamed "Sommerfeld" but reverted to its publicly recognized name of Loma Plata within a dozen years.

 Today, Loma Plata is the main town of the colony and home to an agricultural co-operative, La Cooperativa Chortitzer Ltda., which focuses on dairy and meat production.